AdadotTeam/slack-event-listener/README.md

 ## Setting Up a Slack App

 Before you can run your Bolt app, you'll need to set up a Slack app on the [Slack API](https://api.slack.com/) platform.
 Below, you'll find two different approaches to do so.
+At minimum, the API calls require the slack team id(workspace id), user id(where applicable) and user email to be sent along with the event for user matching purposes.

 ### Approach 1: Using User Scopes